joey-02/OBG-Onboarding/Docs/Post-onboarding: Consensus.md

 ## Awesome chain-based consensus papers
+Chain-based consensus was invented by Satoshi Nakamoto.
+Used in protocols such as Bitcoin, Ethereum, and Cardano.
+Under network partitions it optimizes for availability (liveness) instead of consistency (safety).
+This means that chain splits and reorgs can happen until synchronicity is reached across nodes.
+Chain-based consensus allows for dynamic availability which allows for nodes to drop in and out in the middle of consensus rounds!
 - [Bitcoin](https://bitcoin.org/bitcoin.pdf)
 - [The sleepy model of consensus](https://eprint.iacr.org/2016/918.pdf)
 - [Everything is a race and Nakamoto always wins](https://arxiv.org/abs/2005.10484)